redtexts/texts/souvarine_1935_stalin_critical_survey_bolshevism.md

 on the diminution in numbers.
 "Many workmen," he said, "are leaving the Party....
 The reason is the rule of force, which has nothing in common with real discipline and which is practised among us.
-Our Party carries wood and sweeps the streets, Votes but decides nothing.
+Our Party carries wood and sweeps the streets, votes but decides nothing.
 The not over-healthy proletariat cannot stand this atmosphere."

 But the severest accusation of all brought against the Politbureau was